vortechron/laravel-essentials/README.md

 # Laravel Essentials

 This package provide basic scaffolding for your next big project.
+This package heavily depend on bootstrap-vue.

 ## installation